jback08/FSoRT/README_3Options.txt

 Option 3: SingleTarget.inp, the 1.5 m long cantilevered single target, no downstream support

-The Horn A magnetic field is implemented using the magfld.f code in the usermvax subdirectory (which uses fieldarray.inc), along with the field map data stored in FieldMap3D.dat.
+The Horn A magnetic field is implemented using the map_magfld.f code (which must be renamed as magfld.f before linking) in the usermvax subdirectory (which uses fieldarray.inc), along with the field map data stored in FieldMap3D.dat.

 The text file linkField.txt shows the compilation commands that are needed to link in the B field routine.